Some folks still insist that covering up is important and encourage the use of nursing covers and other tools for “modesty”.

 The key is to do whatever makes you feel most comfortable and confident nursing your baby.

-Breastfeeding is more than just a method of feeding – it’s a lifestyle choice, it’s comfort and convenience, it changes the way you relate to your baby and to the world – sometimes for several years or more.
+Breastfeeding is more than just a method of feeding - it’s a lifestyle choice, it’s comfort and convenience, and it changes the way you relate to your baby and to the world.

 Investing in items and learning techniques that nurture and support the breastfeeding relationship is a very high priority for me, personally.